-Your printer's plastic Bowden tube wears naturally over time due to the ruggedness of the print material; it will wear fastest where the tube bends sharply.
-Replacing the tube is a relatively simple maintenance operation and should take no longer than 10 minutes to finish.
+Your printer's plastic Bowden tube wears naturally over time due to the abrasiveness of the print material; it will wear fastest where the tube bends sharply.
+Replacing the tube is a relatively simple maintenance operation taking roughly 10 minutes to finish.

 Below is a diagram of the plastic Bowden tube assembly.
-Carefully note which end of the tube have different hardware installed.
+Note that the two ends of the tube have different hardware installed.

-- Begin by removing any plastic filament from the Bowden tube: Materials > Unload Plastic.
-Ensure that no Nylon or Onyx remains in the Bowden tube is completely clear of print material.
+- Begin by removing any plastic filament from the Bowden tube using the Unload Plastic utility.
+Ensure that the Bowden tube is completely clear of print material.

 - Unscrew the M4 standoff screw off of the extruder end of the Bowden tube.

-Take care not to simply pull this part off the tube!
+Do not pull the standoff screw directly off the tube!
 It is threaded onto the plastic tube and must be unscrewed rather than pulled straight off.
 Note the threads in the image below:

-- With the M4 standoff removed, you are free to slide the nylon tube retaining bolt off of this end.
+- With the M4 standoff removed, slide the nylon tube retaining bolt off of this end.

-The image below shows the disconnected extruder end of the tube and the direction of movement:
+The image below shows the extruder, disconnected tube, and the direction of movement:

 - Begin by removing the M4 standoff and the nylon tube retaining bolt from the extruder side of the replacement Bowden tube.

 Take the now-exposed extruder end of the Bowden tube and insert it into the print head end of the flexible black energy chain, then snake it all the way through to the extruder.

 - Once the extruder end of the Bowden tube passes all the way through the energy chain, install the following hardware:

-- Slide the nylon tube retaining bolt on first, with the threads facing the extruder.
+- Slide the Bowden tube retaining bolt on first, with the threads facing the extruder.

 - Thread the M4 standoff back onto the threaded plastic of the Bowden tube.

-- With the extruder end hardware reinstalled, insert the M4 standoff into the brass fitting of the extruder, then screw the nylon tube retaining bolt into this brass fitting.
+- With the extruder end hardware reinstalled, insert the M4 standoff into the brass fitting of the extruder, then screw the Bowden tube retaining bolt into this brass fitting.

 - At the print head end of the Bowden tube, carefully insert the ferrule into the appropriate opening for the Bowden tube.
-Now screw the print head end nylon tube retaining bolt into the print head.
+Now screw the print head end nylon tube retaining bolt into the print head, finger-tight.